closedcircuit0/HumanEngineering/00_Axioms/000_The_Immortality_and_Finitude_of_Focus.md

 > → **Being/Object (Stable patterns captured by Intelligence)**
 > → **Consciousness/Attention/The Self (Final awareness and narrative-making)**

-`The Self` is the final product of this causal chain and cannot directly experience the primordial, unified nature of its origin, `The Focus`.
-The Self only ever sees the world that `Intelligence` has already separated and interpreted.
+The Self is the final product of this causal chain and cannot directly experience the primordial, unified nature of its origin, The Focus.
+The Self only ever sees the world that Intelligence has already separated and interpreted.